 Try and integrate some invigorating and energising exercises into your daily routine; either at the beginning or end of the day.
 Try some Ashtanga yoga, or take a walk in the great outdoors when the sun is at its peak.

 Try an invigorating massage or skin exfoliation to get the blood flowing.
-Using more energising oils such as Active 35 Massage Oil can help heat up the skin surface.
+Using more energising oils can help heat up the skin surface.

 The key for kapha types is to stay active and warm.
 So, increase herbs that will revitalise, energise and stimulate the body such as ginseng, ginger, turmeric and green tea.